 I like it.
 A view of history’s progress depends on what people like yourself have experienced, especially recently, and it’s the sort of thing Panzram might have said but certainly would have agreed with.
 And still, we do have a capacity for improvement as a species where violence is not an accepted resolution to a dispute; reasoning and common ideas of justice can exceed bribery or narrow selfishness.
 People can raise their children without beating the hell out of them, or beating their spouse, or trying to kill someone else over an aspect of honor.

-It’s progress that less people die today from preventable reasons than ever before, and there are less wars or conflicts, and domestic violence and abuse is ever-more unacceptable and likely to be punished.
+It’s progress that fewer people die today from preventable reasons than ever before, and there are fewer wars or conflicts, and domestic violence and abuse is ever-more unacceptable and likely to be punished.
 It’s not perfect or enough or happening quickly enough, but incrementally and we hope inexorably, it is happening.

 If Panzram were born today, it’s possible he might follow the same path and end up a hollowed-out professional criminal, but the path should be considerably narrower, and include many more escape chutes.
 He might still end up a disagreeable, nasty person, but he might also find a person he could love and devote himself to, or just live a boring, otherwise solitary life with a loyal dog and a Netflix account.